ElenaBlejan/Proiect-Practic-TM/README.md

 > - short deadline of Zephyr Squad and Jira tools

 ***Product risks:***
-> - validation constraints on the fields might be too restrictive to the end user
+> - validation constraints on the fields might be too restrictive to the end-user

 ## 2.2 Test Analysis